SaraGhazanfari/lipsim/rebuttal.md

-we see LipSim is better than CLIP, which is a strong, weakly supervised representation learning method and although other methods are showing better performance in terms of natural score, their lack of robustness to tiny perturbations make a huge gap between robusntess and accuracy.
+we see LipSim is better than CLIP, which is a strong, weakly supervised representation learning method and although other methods are showing better performance in terms of natural score, their lack of robustness to tiny perturbations make a huge gap between robustness and accuracy.
-- On the other hand, the decent natural score of LipSim comes along with high robustness that makes the metric much more reliable.
+- On the other hand, the decent natural score of LipSim comes with high robustness that makes the metric much more reliable.